EricZinda/Perplexity/docs/towrite/4-nonlogicalquerydesign.md

             - "dishes" refers to conceptual dishes
-        Design: Any referring expression that resolves to "all food" should mean "get me a menu" "Do you have a/the bill?" --> implied bill request "Do you have the cost of what I ate?"
+        Design: Any referring expression that resolves to "all food" should mean "get me a menu" "Do you have a/the bill?" --> implied bill request "Do you have my bill" -- single instance but is an implied request "Do you have the cost of what I ate?"
         Design: Any referring expression that resolves to "the cost of food" should mean "get me the bill" "what specials do you have?" --> implied request for description of specials